 - Rest your eyes at least 15 minutes after each 2 hours of computer or digital device use.

-- Every 20 minutes, look into the distance, away from the computer or digital device for at least 20 seconds.
+- Every 20 minutes, look into the distance at least 20 feet away from the computer or digital device.
+Do this for at least 20 seconds.

 - Enlarge the text on your computer screen or digital device.

-- Minimize glare from the light sources in your environment.
+- Reduce glare from the light sources in your environment.

-- Position your screen so that the center of it is about 4 to 5 inches below eye level (about 15 to 20 degrees from the horizontal).
+- Place your screen so that the center of it is about 4 to 5 inches below eye level (about 15 to 20 degrees from the horizontal).

 - Fix your chair height so your feet can rest comfortably on the floor.
 Don’t slump over the computer screen.

-Making these changes eliminates digital eye strain in many people.
+Making these changes may help eliminate digital eye strain in many people.

-Your eye doctor will also need to treat any underlying problems contributing to your digital eye strain.
-For example, you might need a new pair of glasses.
-If you have an underlying problem with dry eye, your eye doctor might recommend the following:
+Your eye care provider will also need to treat any hidden health problems that may be adding to your digital eye strain.
+For instance, you might need a new pair of glasses.
+If you have an underlying dry eye problem, your eye care provider might advise the following:

 - Using lubricating drops